 Have Questions?
 Please contact Bonnie.

-The supply kits will be mailed in early January.
+The supply kits will be mailed mid May.
 Sign up now to get yours in time.

 Registrations may not be shared and are non-transferable.